-I ask this question in this post’s title because I know for some people their illness struck at a relatively young age, or there were always hints of what was to come even if the full-blown illness didn’t hit until later.
+I ask about always being depressed or anxious because I know, for some people, their illness struck at a relatively young age, or there were always hints of what was to come even if the full-blown illness didn’t hit until later.

 It wasn’t like that for me.
 My first episode of depression didn’t start until I was almost 27.
 Before that, I was a happy, optimistic person who enjoyed life.
 I was an introvert, but I still really enjoyed socializing with my small circle of really close friends.
 I was passionate about travelling, and did a big international trip every year.

 After my first depressive episode, which involved a long hospitalization and multiple suicide attempts, my illness went into full remission.
 I was then depression-free for almost 4 years, although I had small dips in mood and sleep in late summer each year.
 Otherwise, though, I was back to my happy, optimistic self, and able to handle some reasonably significant situational stressors without too much difficulty.

 I got depressed again in 2011, seemingly out of the blue.
 I was sick for over a year and hospitalized multiple times, but in 2013 I got back into full remission.
 Except my remission wasn’t as stable as before, and there were some bursts of depressive symptoms that medication increases would take care of.
 I got really sick again in 2016, and now it looks like remission just isn’t in the cards.

 The point of this little ramble is that I wasn’t someone who was always a little bit depressed.
 I was emotionally sensitive, but I was pretty happy much of the time.
 I liked myself, and I liked my life.
 When depression first made an appearance in my life, I conceptualized it as an illness that happened to me rather than something that was inherently part of me.
 Part of that was a sense of “sick me” and “well me”, who were the same person deep down, but their thoughts, feelings, and ways of looking at the world were very different.